Score Optional Sections

 Comments

-Promising Practice 1 pt 0 pts N/A
+Best Practice 1 pt 0 pts N/A

 The PLAAFP describes the type of Assistive Technology and Communication support required.